gowww/router/README.md

 A named parameter begins with `:` and matches any value until the next `/` in path.

-To retreive their values (stored in request's context), ask [Parameter](https://godoc.org/github.com/gowww/router#Router.Parameter).
+To retreive it's value (stored in request's context), ask [Parameter](https://godoc.org/github.com/gowww/router#Router.Parameter).
 It will return the value as a string (empty if the parameter doesn't exist).

 Example, with a parameter `:id`: